 Starting in December, many homes, businesses, and other buildings are decorated with poinsettias, which are called “Noche Buena” (from the Spanish phrase that means “good night” referring to Christmas Eve).

 Mexico is the origin of poinsettia.
-In the pre-Hispanic period, they were called cuetlaxochitl, and a favorite in the mid-winter when they were a symbol of the new life that they believed that fallen warriors received, returning as hummingbirds and butterflies to drink the nectar.
+In the pre-Hispanic period, they were called cuetlaxochitl, and were a favorite in the mid-winter when they were a symbol of the new life that they believed that fallen warriors received, returning as hummingbirds and butterflies to drink the nectar.

 A modern Mexican legend says that the poinsettia was once a weed that miraculously turned into a beautiful flower so that a child could present it to the infant Jesus.
 The name for this plant is also used to refer to a dark bock-style beer that is only available during the Christmas season.

 Since the late 20th century, Mexico has adopted a number of German and U.S. Christmas traditions.

 Christmas trees were originally imported into Mexico for the expatriate community, but have since become more popular with the Mexican population, either placed with more traditional nativity scenes or in some other location.

 Christmas trees have become more common as personal incomes rise and tree prices fall, with artificial trees easily available in places like Wal-Mart, Costco, and Mexican chain stores.
 Live trees are also common and Christmas tree production in Mexico is now a large industry.